 While products formulated with vitamin A can work wonders on the skin, Vivian notes, “it should be used under the direction of a skin care professional, as despite its positive potential, vitamin A can easily become an irritant when used in too high of a concentration or when skin is not healthy enough to process the vitamin A”.
 Those with sensitive skin should always do a patch test before using products formulated with retinol.

-Three of our favourite retinol products include Verso Night Cream, Elizabeth Arden Retinol Ceramide Capsules Lines Erasing Night Serum and Ultraceuticals Ultra A Skin Perfecting Serum Mild.
+Some of our favourite retinol products include Verso Night Cream ($128 at MECCA) and Elizabeth Arden Retinol Ceramide Capsules Lines Erasing Night Serum ($79 at Myer).

 What to avoid when you have congested skin